CDRT/mk_docs/docs/ref/bios/settings/thinkpad/fingerprint.md

 <details><summary>Reset Fingerprints Data</summary>

+!!! info ""
-!> Erase all fingerprint data stored in the fingerprint reader and reset settings to the factory state (ex.
+    Erase all fingerprint data stored in the fingerprint reader and reset settings to the factory state (ex.
 Power-on security, LEDs, etc.).

+!!! info ""
-!> Any power-on security features previously enabled will not be able to work until they are re-enabled in fingerprint software.
+    Any power-on security features previously enabled will not be able to work until they are re-enabled in fingerprint software.

+!!! info ""
-?> Option requires additional confirmation.
+    Option requires additional confirmation.

 </details>